RakeshPotnuru/astralyte/README.md

 ## Supabase

-1. Create new supsbase project
+1. Create new Supabase project
 2. Create new table with this query:

 ```sql